-Music Notes Academy music teachers are award-winning, university and conservatory degreed, performers and music education specialists.
-Music Notes teachers are committed to teaching through a comprehensive and sequential curriculum centered around each student’s learning styles, goals, interests and aspirations.
+Music Notes Academy music teachers are award-winning, university and conservatory degreed performers and music teachers.
+Music Notes teachers are committed to teaching through a comprehensive and sequential curriculum centered around each student’s age, learning styles, goals, interests and aspirations.
 Most Music Notes teachers have master degrees.

 Sean, a Music Notes Academy ’12 award-winning music teacher, holds a bachelor’s degree in Music Education from The College of NJ and a master’s degree in Music Scoring and Composition from Academy of Art University in San Francisco, Ca. An experienced teacher of woodwinds, brass, strings and piano, Sean is additionally a conductor and composer of merit with seven completed symphonies.
 His arrangements have been performed by schools, community orchestras, chamber ensembles, soloists and independent films.
 Sean has been a music teacher at Music Notes Academy since ’09 and created Music Notes’ TiedNotes classes.